SG420/servers-roster/README.md

 an odd-number of torch bearers, and you will have to manually adjust the roster)

-Once you have specified who is to be included on the roster, run the script from the directory it is saved in using
+Once you have specified who is to be included on the roster, run the script from the directory it is saved in (from the same terminal as before) using:
 ```
 python3 roster.py
 ```

 By default, 4 rosters (weeks) will be generated, for each week, you will be asked if you would like to exclude someone from the roster for that week.
 When prompted, one at a time, you can put the names of servers to exclude for